 Company A was a startup company needing to open a business current account.
-The bank it approached agreed to open one and the directors visited a branch to set it up.
+The bank it approached agreed to open 1 and the directors visited a branch to set it up.
 After their visit, there followed a series of delays.
-The directors had to visit the branch three more times, and spent many hours on the phone chasing things up.
+The directors had to visit the branch 3 more times, and spent many hours on the phone chasing things up.

 The bank account was eventually opened but it took another month before the directors received online access.

 The directors complained to us about the delays.